 Nurse anesthetists, nurse midwives, and nurse practitioners must earn a master’s degree from an accredited program.
 These programs include both classroom education and clinical experience.
 Courses in anatomy, physiology, and pharmacology are common as well as coursework specific to the chosen APRN role.

-An APRN must become a licensed registered nurse (RN) before pursuing education in one of the advanced practice roles.
-Many programs also require some period of clinical experience, and a strong background in science is helpful.
+An APRN must have a registered nursing (RN) license before pursuing education in one of the advanced practice roles, and a strong background in science is helpful.

 Although a master’s degree is the most common form of entry-level education, many APRNs choose to earn a Doctor of Nursing Practice (DNP) or a Ph.D.
 The specific educational requirements and qualifications for each of the roles are available on professional organizations’ websites.